Can Mice Get Your Cat Sick

 3. Maintain Regular Vet Visits

 Routine veterinary check-ups are essential in catching and treating any illnesses your cat might pick up from a mouse encounter.
-Make sure your cat is up-to-date on vaccinations and discuss preventative treatments for parasites like fleas and ticks with your vet.
+Make sure your cat is up to date on vaccinations, and discuss preventive treatments for parasites such as fleas and ticks with your vet.

 4. Keep an Eye on Weird Behavior